AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 _FinalDraft.md

 A few things to note: only two trials each is not ideal.
 Next semester the team can attempt more trials; unfortunately time was extremely limited and this was simply the amount UASB-R could accomplish in a very short period of time.
 However, in these small trials, UASB-R noticed two very important patterns that kept reoccuring.
 One, usually the two bottles further away from the side that was being poured from obtained more liquid than the two bottles closer to the side.
 For example, when it was being poured from the backside, the 3rd and 4th quadrants had more liquid and than 1st and 2nd.
 Two, as a natural follow-up from the first conclusion, the flow was not being distributed evenly; in none of the eight trials were the volumes even close to each other.
 This suggests either 1. the tipping bucket must be angled with significant precision, 2.
 The flow distribution system was be redesigned to account for the front two openings getting less water than the back two openings, or 3.
 The inlet should split up into four opening later in the UASB reactor (i.e. in the tank).

+## Future Work

+This summer, a mix of UASB-D and UASB-R members from this semester will be staying over the summer to work on UASB.
+The summer UASB team will be building small-scale but fully functional UASB reactors at the Ithaca Area Wastewater Treatment Facility, using research done this semester and semesters past.
+What occurs over the summer will strongly direct what UASB-R chooses to work on in the fall of 2019.
+Some ideas have already been brought up, such as working on the dynamics of the sludge blanket: how long it takes to grow, how long does it take to settle after a pulse of water, etc., which could either involve experiments or researching these questions by going through literature.
+Continuing working on the flow distribution system is also on the table, but there is a currently a debate whether more testing would be worth it, or if the proposed design for the flow distribution system will be sufficient for an UASB reactor.
+But UASB-R will most likely focus on researching and solving problems that are discovered over the summer in the process of making and testing these UASB reactors.
+Therefore, a concrete, specific list of goals for UASB-R next semester will not be formed until later this summer.

 ## Key Contacts

 The team has listed some key contacts for the UASB project so all members will know who to reach out to.
 They are summarized in the table below.